lewisHome/p3_Behavioural-Cloning/writeup_template.md

 ## Data Augmentation

 For me an important lesson from the previous project Traffic sign classifier was that for data augmentation to be worthwhile it must be done in a manner such that the augmented data generated is realistic and relevant.
 For example randomly flipping images upside down will be of no benefit.
+However flipping the images through the vertical axis will be of benefit as it simulates driving around corners in the opposite diretion.

 The first method of data augmentation I used utilised the cameras on the sides of the vehicle which are recorded concurrently with the central camera image from the simulator.
 This allows me to collect data in which it appears the vehicle is vearing the side of the track.
+I also flipped all images through the vertical axis and inverted the steering angles.
 Further to this I leaned heavily on an article by [Vivek Yadav](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9) on the data augmentation techniques he used when he did this project.
 I shamelessly borrowed two techniques the first was to simulate greater angles and gradients and the second was to simulate shadows over the track.

 ### Side View Cameras